Steven W. Gilland

-Steven Wesley Gilland is a United States Army lieutenant general who serves as the 61st superintendent of the United States Military Academy since June 27, 2022.
+Steven Wesley Gilland is a United States Army lieutenant general who serves as the 61st superintendent of the United States Military Academy since 27 June 2022.
 He most recently served as the deputy commanding general for maneuver of III Corps from July 2021 to June 2022, and prior to that was commanding general of the 2nd Infantry Division from 2019 to 2021.

 Early life and education

 A native of Rock Island, Illinois, Gilland graduated from Sherrard High School in 1986.
-He has a B.S. degree from the United States Military Academy and a M.S. degree in military operational art and science from the Air Force Command and Staff College.
+He has a B.S. degree from the United States Military Academy and a M.S. degree in military operational art and science from the Air Command and Staff College of Air University.
+He married his West Point classmate Betsy with whom he has three children.

 Military career

 Gilland was commissioned from United States Military Academy at West Point in 1990.
+After attending initial infantry officer training at Fort Benning, Gilland was assigned to Fort Stewart, located in Georgia, where he served in a mechanized infantry unit.
+Following that he served in A Company, 1st Battalion of the 75th Ranger Regiment.
+Gilland has also served in the United States Army's 1st Special Forces Operational Detachment Delta (Delta Force) where he was a Squadron Commander in the unit.
 In 2012, Gilland took command of the 1st "Ironhorse" Brigade Combat Team.
 Gilland was promoted to the rank of brigadier general in June 2015.
 He had previously participated in numerous deployments to the Middle East, Africa and Afghanistan.
-He served as the 77th Commandant of Cadets of the United States Military Academy from June 2017 to July 2019, and then became commanding general of the 2nd Infantry Division, serving from July 17, 2019 to May 18, 2021.
+He served as the 77th Commandant of Cadets of the United States Military Academy from June 2017 to July 2019, and then became commanding general of the 2nd Infantry Division, serving from 17 July 2019 to 18 May 2021.

 Around January 2021, the Office of the Chief of Staff of the Army announced that Gilland would become the deputy commander of III Corps at Fort Hood.
-He assumed the position on July 22, 2021, and served until June 8, 2022.
+He assumed the position on 22 July 2021, and served until 8 June 2022.

 In May 2022, Gilland was nominated for promotion to lieutenant general and confirmed in June.
-He assumed office as the 61st Superintendent of the United States Military Academy on June 27, 2022, succeeding Darryl A. Williams.
+He assumed office as the 61st Superintendent of the United States Military Academy on 27 June 2022, succeeding Darryl A. Williams.

 Awards and decorations

-Gilland's awards and decorations include the Army Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Army Commendation Medal with V Device, Military Free Fall Jumpmaster Badge and the Combat Infantryman Badge.
+Gilland's awards and decorations include the Army Distinguished Service Medal, Defense Superior Service Medal, Legion of Merit, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Army Commendation Medal with V Device, Master Military Freefall Parachutist Badge, Master Parachutist Badge, Ranger tab, Air Assault Badge and the Combat Infantryman Badge.